Awarded by the Colloquium on Structural Information and Communication Complexity (SIROCCO).

 The prize winners are selected by the Award Committee composed of the current Steering Committee (SC) Chair of the SIROCCO conference, the PC chairs, including co-chairs, of the three SIROCCO conferences immediately preceding the nominations deadline, plus one additional member of the Advisory Board, or one past winner, selected by the Steering Committee for the current year.

-The Award Committee of the Prize for Innovation in Distributed Computing 2020 consists of: Shantanu Das (Aix-Marseille Université), Keren Censor-Hillel (Technion), Michele Flammini (University of L‘Aquila), Magnus M. Halldorsson - chair (Reykjavik University), Zvi Lotker (Ben Gurion University of the Negev), Boaz Patt-Shamir (Tel Aviv University), Andrea Richa (University of Arizona), Christian Scheideler (Paderborn University), and Sébastien Tixeuil (Sorbonne Université).
+The Award Committee of the Prize for Innovation in Distributed Computing 2021 consists of: Keren Censor-Hillel (Technion), Michele Flammini (University of L‘Aquila), Magnus M. Halldorsson - chair (Reykjavik University), Thomas Jurdzinski (Wroclaw University), Zvi Lotker (Ben Gurion University of the Negev), Boaz Patt-Shamir (Tel Aviv University), Andrea Richa (University of Arizona), Christian Scheideler (Paderborn University), and Stefan Schmid (University of Vienna).

 Nominations can be made by any member of the scientific community.